 - 61% of users are unlikely to return to a mobile site that they had trouble accessing.

-Creating an enjoyable post-click experience on mobile is essential since the landing page is where conversions happen.
-What is needed is a platform with AMP landing page functionality without requiring a developer.
+Creating an enjoyable post-click experience on mobile is essential since the post-click experience is where conversions happen.
+What is needed is a platform with AMP post-click landing page functionality without requiring a developer.

 Enterprise companies often have segmented teams in multiple locations.
 Consider the following team: a copywriter in San Francisco, VP of Marketing in New York, designers in Europe, and marketing operations in Chicago.
 All are stakeholders during the landing page creation process who require an efficient communication method to create pages and deploy them at scale.